Krupique/sentiment-stocks-ai/README.md

 # sentiment-stocks-ai

-Real-time news sentiment analysis paired with stock prices to drive Buy/Hold/Sell decisions using LLMs.
+A real-time sentiment analysis tool that evaluates news about companies, ranks sentiments, and correlates them with stock prices to guide investment decisions—Buy, Hold, or Sell.
+Leverages both proprietary and open-source LLMs for actionable insights.